oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 * update the TOC within the Markdown file prior to declaring a release to create a WD.

-[pandoc](#annex-a-links-to-useful-software) is a flexible document conversion tool that can the TOC in a local file, as follows:
+[pandoc](#annex-a-links-to-useful-software) is a flexible document conversion tool that can created the TOC in a local file, as follows:

 `pandoc -f gfm --toc --toc-depth=5 -s -o <outfile> <infile>`

 where `<infile>` and `<outfile>` are markdown files.
+The `<infile>` is the markdown file from GitHub containing the working draft content.
 The TOC will be added to the `<outfile>` at the beginning of the file, and the editors must manually move it to the proper place in the document.
 There may be other clean-up required of the TOC (e.g., extraneous headings); the editor should review it carefully, delete unwanted content, and confirm that all internal document links work properly.

 #### 4.4.1.2 Update the Release Branch